 When profiling I rarely start with Disk Usage because it is usually not directly useful.
 Having your disk 100% busy is not by itself a bad thing.
 It could mean that your disk is thrashing and causing an application hang, or it could mean that the OS is lazily writing modified pages back to the disk because the disk is otherwise idle.

-If you open up the Storage section in the Graph Explorer you will see a Disk Usage section, and if you open that up you will see nine different graphs available.
-These graphs all offer different views of disk usage, but they all offer the same 19 columns in their associated summary tables.
+If you open up the Storage section in the Graph Explorer you will see a Disk Usage section, and if you open that up you will see about fourteen different graphs available.
+These graphs all offer different views of disk usage, but they all offer the same thirty columns in their associated summary tables.
 The default order for these columns varies, and sometimes the same column is configured to show up twice (once as a Sum and once as an Average), but the summary tables associated with these Disk Usage graphs are all fundamentally the same.
-There are five more disk I/O columns that aren’t available in any of these summary tables, available from a super-secret-summary table, but that will have to wait.

 Not all file I/O is disk I/O